-Volusia County has a Master Schedule review process prior to the start of an academic school year.
-The ESOL Department is included in this review.
-All students, including ELLs are expected to progress towards high quality standards-aligned instruction.
-Acceleration for all students is highly encouraged by Assistant Superintendents during this process.
+Volusia County has developed a Priority Instructional Practices guide.
+All students, including ELLS are expected to progress towards high quality standards-aligned instruction.
 Guidance is provided for how to use data to identify students who need additional instructional supports and planning resources to meet their needs.
 Also, the Minority Achievement Office monitors and supports schools with minority participation in Advanced Placement courses and programs.

-ing used to ensure all ELLs are mastering grade I benchmarks and the English Language ik all that apply)
+What progress monitoring tools are being used to ensure all ELLs are mastering grade level academic content standards, and benchmarks and the English Language Development (ELD) standards?
+(Check all that apply)

-Student Portfolios

-Other Criterion Referenced Test (S nacify)